DeclanMolony/teleporrrt/README.md

 #> Zurich               4.9655    8.7845    5.401
 ```

-Or create a dataframe with the closest City to a given
+Or create a dataframe with the closest city to a given
 Longitude/Latitude coordinates

 ``` r